Cryptocurrencies and what gives them value: a brief introduction to the mechanisms of a new type of technology

 Asset or currency?
 This question is very closely related to how cryptocurrencies maintain their value.

-The United States officially announced that cryptocurrencies should be considered an asset rather than a currency.
+The United States has officially announced that cryptocurrencies are to be considered an asset and not a currency.
 However, not all countries agree on this.
-Some countries equate them with paper money, others compare digital currencies more like physical assets.
-However, it is undisputed that cryptocurrencies have real value, but why?
+Some countries equate them to paper money, others compare digital currencies more closely to physical assets.
+However, there is no disputing that cryptocurrencies have a real value, but why?

 Suppose you try over Bitvavo or find out the course of the Bitcoin via another user-friendly crypto exchange.
 You'll find out pretty quickly that the price of BTC hasn't fallen below $ 2017 since 1.000 and has not fallen below $ 2018 since 5.000.
 Since its inception, the BTC has achieved a sustainable increase in its value.
 That alone makes Bitcoin a profitable asset - especially for those who have been with it from the start.
 A look at other crypto currencies reveals that they are not worth nearly as much as Bitcoin, but that these too remain quite stable in their respective market values.
 Very few of the better known cryptocurrencies lose their market value completely.